Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

 2. **Degrees of Independence:**

     - **No Independence:** Work products are tested by their author.
 This means the developer who wrote the code also tests it.
-    - **Peer Review:** Work products are tested by the author's peer from the same team.
-For example, one developer tests another developer's code.
+    - **Peer Review:** Work products are tested by the authors peer from the same team.
+For example, one developer tests another developers code.
-    - **Separate Testing Team:** Testers from outside the author's team but within the same organization perform the testing.
+    - **Separate Testing Team:** Testers from outside the authors team but within the same organization perform the testing.
 This is the most common practice today.
     - **External Testing:** Testers from outside the organization perform the testing.
-This is often seen in small-scale organizations that outsource testing to third-party organizations.
+This is often seen in small scale organizations that outsource testing to third party organizations.

 3. **Benefits and Drawbacks:**